craftr-build/craftr-build-4.x/docs/dsl.md

-This block can be used once in a build script and specifies the options that will be automatically parsed from the command-line and configuration files and made available to the build script's scope.
+This block can be used once in a build script and specifies the options that will be automatically parsed from the command-line and configuration files and made available to the build script's scope under an object named `options`.

 The `options` block has a special inner grammar.